 Introduction

-In this article we will link to some of the features that we think are most interesting when analysing your thermography results.
+In this article, we will link to some of the features that we think are most interesting when analyzing your thermography results.
 For all of these videos, we also have written guides linked in the bottom of the article if you prefer written guides to videos.

 Introduction to Thermography

-Understanding Thermography, how it works, importance of irradiance, typical anomaly behaviour and more.
+Understanding Thermography, how it works, importance of irradiance, typical anomaly behavior and more.
 Having a good foundational knowledge will be very important in understanding your results.
-To get started, you can read this support article.
+To get started, you can read the following support article.

 Filters